-The XC70 is an off-road-themed version of Volvo's traditional V70 wagon.
-(The V70 is covered in a separate report.)
-The wagon comes with adjustable child booster seats in the second row.
+The XC70 is an off-road-themed wagon.
+Adjustable child booster seats in the second row are available.
 The XC70 competes with the Subaru Outback and Volkswagen Passat wagon.
-It is sold in 3.2 and T6 trim levels.
+It's sold in 3.2 and turbocharged T6 trim levels.

-The front of the XC70 features a new grille that looks similar to the one on Volvo's XC90 SUV.
-The nose of the wagon is distinguished from the V70 by its bright fog-light surrounds and dark bumper cladding.
-The wagon's cladding extends around the lower edge of the XC70's sides and around back to the rear bumper, where the XC70 has a flat-black treatment with a bright-colored section, compared with the V70's body-colored bumper.
+The front of the XC70 features a grille that looks similar to the one on Volvo's XC90 SUV.
+The nose of the wagon is distinguished by bright fog-light surrounds and dark bumper cladding.
+The wagon's cladding extends around the lower edge of the XC70's sides and back to the rear bumper, where the XC70 has a flat-black treatment.
 Ground clearance is 8.3 inches.

-Exterior dimensions are fairly large: With a 190.5-inch length and 75.8-inch width, it has both a wider stance and more length than its competitors.
+Exterior dimensions are fairly large.
+At 190.5 inches long and 75.8 inches wide, the XC70 has both a wider stance and greater length than its competitors.
+Exterior features include: